 Now comes the hard part – waiting until planting season!

 I hope you liked this post and found it helpful!
-Please share any feedback or other tips on drying pumpkin seeds for planting in our comments below.
+Please share any feedback or other tips on drying and saving pumpkin seeds for planting in our comments below.